jesparent/FrontierMap/README.md

 I appreciate collaborative and constructive input!

+### Method
+- Using GitHub and Jupyter Notebooks to store and create educational materials
+- In the future, there may also be advances visualizations, interactive timelines, videos, and articles/blogposts created.

 ## Project Log Updates
 Here is a selection of milstones in tracking the course of the FrontierMap project.
 For more information, see [my website](https://sites.google.com/view/jesparent) or the [Project Section](https://github.com/jesparent/FrontierMap/projects) of this Repo.